This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 The first thing you have to do is get a trim a week or so before you plan on doing your balayage.

-Avoid cutting your hair after you do your balayage; it changes the way the highlights sit on your hair and can mess up all your hard work.
+Avoid cutting your hair after highlighting – it can alter how the color sits and mess up all your hard work.

 Deep Condition Your Hair